 The maternal-fetal medicine specialists at the Women's & Children's Hospital have additional training to use the best medical care and treatment for your condition, share their advanced clinical expertise and respect your individual needs and choices.

 Feel confident you’ll receive complete care at the Women's & Children's Hospital.
 As an American College of Obstetricians and Gynecologists and state-designated Level IV maternal care facility, we have experienced, board-certified specialists for pregnant and postpartum patients in South Texas.

-The Women's & Children's Hospital is a regional perinatal referral center for 22 counties in South Texas.
+The Women's & Children's Hospital is a regional perinatal referral center for South Texas.
 That means you’ll have 24/7 access to: